 - This will take some practice!
 Give it a try and play around with it.
 If you have multiple, very large monitors, it can save a lot of time and make you more productive.

 We hope this guide to getting started with Windows 11 File Explorer helped you become better at managing files.
+Looking for nationwide Managed IT Services from a partner you can count on?
 As always, we are here to help.

 This week’s post is by Tim Malzahn, Principal Consultant at Malzahn Strategic